AMasquelier/MABe-2025/README.md

 - The cosine similarity between the speed of mouse A and B
 - The distance between each pair of bodyparts of mouse A and each pair of bodyparts of mouse B
 - The derivative of the distance
-- The cosine similarity between the speed and the difference of each mice's bodypart positions for mouse A and B
+- The cosine similarity between the speed and the difference of each mice's bodypart positions for mouse A and B<br>

 NB: In the case of solo recording mouse A is the same as mouse B

 # Loss function